camaraproject/APIBacklog/documentation/API proposals/API-proposal-Attenuation_Rainfall.md

 Ericsson

 ### API summary
 The API exposes microwave link endpoints, carrier frequencies and the current attenuation level  for a given geographical area.
+Furthermore, the API provides near real-time rainfall data by leveraging radio links in the operator's network, which can be affected by rain.

 The API may be used to estimate rain intensity over a given geographical area.
 Each CSP's microwave link has fixed coordinates which are the endpoints of a signal that fluctuates due to rain intensity.
 Rain absorbs the microwave signal energy in a deterministic manner for a given frequency.